 Focus on benefits instead of features.

-This rule applies to everything – landing pages, sales letters, emails.
+This rule applies to everything – landing pages, sales letters, and emails.

 Land a $15K Project Cold Email

-This cold email template from Masswerks, however, focuses on what you can achieve if you target the perfect audience.
+However, this cold email template from Masswerks focuses on what you can achieve if you target the perfect audience.

 Take a look at what a good fit for the ask and target audience looks like: